hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/README.md

 ![Alt text](https://github.com/hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/blob/main/pics/%E2%9A%BD.jpg)

 # Introdution
 Football is known as “the king game” because of its enduring appeal throughout history.
 Today, as technology permeates modern football, data analytics has become an integral part of the sport, offering invaluable support to players, coaches, and decision-makers.
 By leveraging data, tactics can be optimized, player performance assessed more objectively, and strategic or transfer decisions made with greater precision.
-Against this backdrop, this project harnesses longitudinal data from EA SPORTS FIFA (now EA SPORTS FC) to analyze the evolution of tactical trends, uncover the attributes that define an outstanding player and evaluate the accuracy of market valuations.
+Against this backdrop, this project harnesses longitudinal data from EA SPORTS FIFA (now EA SPORTS FC) to analyze the evolution of tactical trends, uncover the attributes that define outstanding players and estimate the value of a player in reality.
 The findings aim to provide actionable insights for squad building and strategic development in contemporary football.

 # 🎯 Purpose
 - To analyze the evolution of modern football using EA SPORTS FIFA in-game data and data from Transfermarkt, by exploring tactical trends, player development, and market valuation logic.
 - Analyzing tactical changes in modern football based on FIFA dataset from version 15 to 23 (2015 - 2023), through changes in player stats according to role, position and technical requirements.

 # 📈 Outcome
 A comprehensive analysis that uncovers modern tactical shifts, reveals factors behind great footballers, and highlights discrepancies between perceived and real-world player values.
-This can offer valuable insights for heah coach, managers and football analysts.
+This can offer valuable insights for head coach, scouts and football analysts.

 # 🗂️ Project Structure
 - Part 1 - Tactical Shift Over Time